 A viral video of birds falling from the sky sparked countless theories.
-But there’s a likely answer
+But there’s a likely answer.

 If they had died in the air from inhaling poisonous gases — or even hit an alien spaceship — the birds would have tumbled down with a different motion and not risen again after crashing into the ground.
 Electrocution, as others have posited, is also an unlikely candidate.
 “I mean with that many birds, they would’ve taken out the power line completely,” McGowan said.

-There is also no evidence that birds are affected by 5G technology — that is unless they crash against a network tower.
+There is also no evidence that birds are affected by 5G technology — that is, unless they crash into a network tower.

 “There are a lot of conspiracy theories out in the world right now,” McGowan said.
 “This is weird and unusual, but it’s understandable when you put all the pieces of biology and put in a couple of what-ifs.
 We do find these accidents happening.
 Every organism out there is going to die and sometimes they die in weird ways.
-This was one of those weird ways”
+This was one of those weird ways.”

-Now, for the thousands of yellow-headed blackbirds that survived and will make their way back north, the ornithologist had a piece of advice: “Please be more careful,” he said.
+Now, for the thousands of yellow-headed blackbirds that survived and will make their way back north, the ornithologist had a piece of advice\.

 Read more: